reinhardt/writing/six-silver-bedlam/bebhinn-und-andrea-englisch.md

 belongs to her, not me."
 She looked him up and down.
 "I used to think you were not like the others.
 I was wrong.
 You're all the same.
 The moment you find out what we are, what we can do, you either pull away, shun us, try to forget us, or you lock us up, put us in silver shackles, try to control us.
-You men are the worst, of course.
+Men are the worst, of course.
 Your fragile egos cannot handle the fact that you cannot have what we have, be what we are.
 It may be exciting to play with us for a while, but eventually you get scared, and then it's fight or flight."

 "That's not fair," Andrea protested.
 "I'm not responsible for what other men do.
 I've always been straight with you.
-You can't just wave around the fact that you're a banshee whenever it's convenient."
+You can't just point to the fact that you're a banshee whenever something goes wrong.
+That's a little too convenient."

 Bébhinn gasped.
 "Convenient?"
 The spark of anger was quickly turning into a steady flame.
 "Don't you dare.
+It's not convenient, it's the plain truth.
 I'm not the one looking for the easy way out here."

 "Neither am I," Andrea snapped.
 His posture had changed.
 He was looking a full inch taller now.
 Bébhinn was suddenly aware of the subtle pressure of her hand gun against